Attacking c-MARL More Effectively: A Data Driven Approach: Introduction

 While most of the existing DRL attack algorithms focus on the \textit{single} DRL agent setting, in this work we propose to study the vulnerability of \textit{multi-agent} DRL, which has been widely applied in many safety-critical real-world applications including swarm robotics \citep{dudek1993taxonomy}, electricity distribution, and traffic control \citep{oroojlooyjadid2019review}.
 In particular, we focus on the collaborative multi-agent reinforcement learning (c-MARL) setting, where a group of agents is trained to generate joint actions to maximize the team reward.
-We note that c-MARL is a more challenging yet interesting setting than the \textit{single} DRL agent setting, as the interactions between agents require consideration of additional layers of complications.
+We note that c-MARL is a more challenging yet interesting setting than the \textit{single} DRL agent setting, as now one also needs to consider the interactions between agents, which makes the problem becomes more complicated.